bdasgupta02/phoenix/stablearb/README.md

     // To receive function calls, just use handle(tag) functions
-    // These handlers support any number of universal ref arguments void handle(tag::Stream::Start)
+    // These handlers support any number of universal ref arguments
+    // Note: if multiple nodes have the same handler function signatures,
+    // they both will receive the function call only for void handlers void handle(tag::Stream::Start)
     {
         ...